China India Clash of Philosophies

 Over the next few decades, Buddhism was systematically erased from China & ancient Chinese pride was steadily seeded.

-India too claims the same with our Hinduism.
-That we are the world's oldest unbroken culture of Sanatana Dharma.
+China is culturally fascinated about establishing ancient Chinese culture as the "oldest thriving culture in the world".India too claims the same with its Hinduism.
+That India has the world's oldest unbroken culture of Sanatana Dharma.

 So, whenever India or China starts to gain in stature, especially internationally, the other gets naturally jittery.